Carl Jung: Inquiries into the paranormal

 Jung had an apparent interest in the paranormal and occult.
-For decades he attended seances and claimed to have witnessed "parapsychic phenomena".
+For decades, he attended seances and claimed to have witnessed "parapsychic phenomena".
 Initially, he attributed these to psychological causes, even delivering a 1919 lecture in England for the Society for Psychical Research on "The Psychological Foundations for the belief in spirits".
-However, he began to "doubt whether an exclusively psychological approach can do justice to the phenomena in question" and stated that "the spirit hypothesis yields better results".
-But he retained some skepticism toward his own postulation, as he could not find material evidence of the existence of spirits.
+However, he began to "doubt whether an exclusively psychological approach can do justice to the phenomena in question" and stated that "the spirit hypothesis yields better results"..
+Still, he retained some skepticism toward his own postulation, as he could not find material evidence of the existence of spirits.

 Jung's ideas about the paranormal culminated in "synchronicity".
 This is the idea that certain coincidences manifest in the world, have exceptionally intense meaning to observers.
-Such coincidences have great effect on the observer from multiple cumulative aspects: from the immediate personal relevance of the coincidence to the observer; from the peculiarities of (the nature of, the character, novelty, curiosity of) any such coincidence; from the sheer improbability of the coincidence, having no apparent causal link (hence Jung's essay subtitle "An Acausal Connecting Principle").
+Such coincidences have a great effect on the observer from multiple cumulative aspects: from the immediate personal relevance of the coincidence to the observer, from the peculiarities of (the nature of, the character, novelty, curiosity of) any such coincidence; from the sheer improbability of the coincidence, having no apparent causal link (hence Jung's essay subtitle "An Acausal Connecting Principle").
 Despite his own experiments failing to confirm the phenomenon he held on to the idea as an explanation for apparent ESP.
-In addition, he proposed it as a functional explanation for how the I-Ching worked, although he was never clear about how synchronicity worked.
+In addition, he proposed it as a functional explanation for how the I-Ching worked.
+However, he was never clear about how synchronicity worked.

 Interpretation of quantum mechanics

 Jung influenced one philosophical interpretation (not the science) of quantum physics with the concept of synchronicity regarding some events as non-causal.
-That idea influenced the physicist Wolfgang Pauli (with whom, via a letter correspondence, he developed the notion of unus mundus in connection with the notion of nonlocality) and some other physicists.
+That idea influenced the physicist Wolfgang Pauli (with whom, via a letter correspondence, Jung developed the notion of unus mundus in connection with the idea of nonlocality) and some other physicists.

 Alchemy

-Jung's acquaintance with alchemy came between 1928 and 1930, when he was introduced to a manuscript of The Secret of the Golden Flower, translated by Richard Wilhelm.
+Jung's acquaintance with alchemy came between 1928 and 1930 when he was introduced to a manuscript of The Secret of the Golden Flower, translated by Richard Wilhelm.
 The work and writings of Jung from the 1930s onwards shifted to a focus on the psychological significance of alchemy.

-In 1944 Jung published Psychology and Alchemy, in which he analyzed the alchemical symbols and came to the conclusion that there is a direct relationship between them and the psychoanalytical process.
+In 1944, Jung published Psychology and Alchemy, in which he analyzed the alchemical symbols and came to the conclusion that there is a direct relationship between them and the psychoanalytical process.
 He argued that the alchemical process was the transformation of the impure soul (lead) to perfected soul (gold), and a metaphor for the individuation process.

-In 1963 Mysterium Coniunctionis first appeared in English as part of The Collected Works of C. G. Jung.
-Mysterium Coniunctionis was Jung's last major book and focused on the "Mysterium Coniunctionis" archetype, known as the sacred marriage between sun and moon.
+In 1963, Mysterium Coniunctionis first appeared in English as part of The Collected Works of C. G. Jung.
+Mysterium Coniunctionis was Jung's last major book and focused on the "Mysterium Coniunctionis" archetype, known as the sacred marriage between the sun and moon.
 Jung argued that the stages of the alchemists, the blackening, the whitening, the reddening, and the yellowing, could be taken as symbolic of individuation—his chosen term for personal growth (75).